Bezos' space company teams with Lockheed, Boeing for NASA moon lander pitch

-WASHINGTON, Dec 6 (Reuters) - Jeff Bezos' space company is partnering with Boeing Co BA.N and Lockheed Martin Corp LMT.N to pitch a lunar lander to NASA, the companies announced on Tuesday, making a renewed bid to land humans on the moon in the next decade alongside Elon Musk's SpaceX.
+WASHINGTON, Dec 6 (Reuters) - Jeff Bezos' space company Blue Origin is partnering with Boeing Co BA.N and Lockheed Martin Corp LMT.N to pitch a lunar lander to NASA as the agency seeks to send humans to the moon again, the companies announced on Tuesday.

+The joint moon lander proposal, led by Blue Origin, marks the companies' second attempt to win a coveted moon lander contract as NASA seeks more options for getting astronauts to the lunar surface under its multibillion dollar Artemis program.

+Last year, NASA picked Elon Musk's SpaceX to conduct the first few Artemis moon landing missions within the next decade, rejecting a rival bid from a similar Blue Origin-led team primarily over funding constraints.
+NASA later opened another competition seeking a second moon lander to serve as a backup to SpaceX's.

 ((Joey.Roulette@thomsonreuters.com; 7034696632;))